thisismatu/toggle-function-keys/README.md

 #### Alfred v2

 Just doubble click the `ToggleFunctionKeys.alfredworkflow` file and you are all set.
+The workflow uses the keyword "fn" by default.

 #### Aldred v1